Tropaion/ZigBee_SmartMeter_Reader/README.md

 - [ ] configuration_console - usb console to configure device (decryption key)
 - [x] human_interface - handle button input and led (working)
-- [ ] Zigbee - handle everything zigbee related
+- [ ] zigbee - handle everything zigbee related
-- [ ] UART/DLMS - read data via uart and decrypt
+- [ ] smartmeter - read data via uart, parse layers and decrypt data

-### Structure of SmartMeter data
+## Structure of SmartMeter data
 How the data is handled is a bit complicated and consists of three layers:
 - MBUS-Layer
 - DLMS-Layer